Concerts at St. James Cathedral

 - The Marion Street/Terry Avenue

 - The Columbia Street/Courtyard entrance is on the south side of the Cathedral near the Chapel.
-Handicapped accessible via a ramp.
+Accessible via a ramp.

 - The 9th Avenue entrance is on the west side of the Cathedral.
-This entrance is NOT handicapped accessible.
+This entrance is NOT accessible to those who use a wheelchair or have other mobility issues.

 Tickets and Seating